aleju/face-generator/README.md

 The three networks are concatenated to a vector of size 3*1024, followed by one fully connected layers of size 1024 and a final layer with 1 neuron.
 All activations are PReLUs, except for the last layer, which uses sigmoid.
 Dropout is used between all fully connected layers.
 Spatial Dropout (drops out full kernel results) is used at the end of the convolutional layers.
 The architecture is intended to capture the rough structure (via the fully connected subnetwork), as well as fine details (3x3 conv net, e.g. for eyes) and rougher details (5x5 conv net, e.g. for skin).
+-->

+D for 16x16 images is a convolutional neural net.
+All convolutional layers have a kernel size of 3x3.
+The rough architecture is:
+* 128 kernels
+* 128 kernels
+* Average Pooling
+* 512 kernels (2,2 stride)
+* 1024 kernels (2,2 stride)
+* Spatial Dropout
+* Linear 1024
+* Linear 1

+All activations are PReLUs (exept for the last layer, which is sigmoid).
+The network also has a second branch, which only contains a tiny dense network and connects from the start (initial image) to the end (last linear layer), i.e. it skips most layers.
+The second branch is necessary to kick off learning, otherwise the network learns nothing.

 The coarse to fine network has the following structure:
 * G: